Ex-Chiefs assistant Reid sentenced to three years in prison

 Reid’s attorney, J.R.
 Hobbs, said in a statement that Reid respects the court’s decision.

-”He sincerely regrets and accepts responsibility for his conduct and hopes and prays for (Ariel’s) continued recovery,” Reid said.
+”He sincerely regrets and accepts responsibility for his conduct and hopes and prays for (Ariel’s) continued recovery,” the statement said.

 Jackson County Prosecutor Jean Peters Baker said after the sentencing that she had been confident that Reid’s notoriety would not influence the sentence.
 She had argued during the hearing that Reid should be sentenced to four years because he made a series of bad decisions that resulted in long-term pain to Ariel and her family.

-Note: This story was first published Nov.
-1, 2022.
-It was updated Nov.
-2, 2022, to correct attribution of a quote in the 10th paragraph to a statement from Reid’s attorney.